 Growing up together fosters a unique relationship among siblings.
 Shared meals, jokes, holidays and perspectives create a deep bond that is meant to last a lifetime.
 When a sibling dies, their parents’ grief often renders them unable to care for themselves, let alone their children.
 This combination creates profound needs for brothers and sisters at any age:

-Feelings of emptiness, abandonment, and wading through their own loss alone are experienced by young and old siblings alike.
-Keeping their feelings private in an attempt to protect parents and other siblings is not uncommon, nor are feelings of inadequacy or thinking "I will never be enough" to make my parents happy again.
+Feelings of emptiness, abandonment and wading through their own loss alone are experienced by young and old siblings alike.
+Many siblings keep their feelings private in an attempt to protect parents and other family members.

 Guilt and inadequacy.
 In some cases, siblings will feel that they are somehow responsible for their brother’s or sister’s death.
 This can be compounded with feelings of inadequacy or believing that “I will never be enough” to make my parents happy again.
 It is imperative to acknowledge surviving siblings, furnish them with attention and reinforce that they are valued.